We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Smart Features

-Several home EV chargers now come with integrated Wi-Fi and smartphone apps that provide a range of advanced user-friendly features.
+Several home EV chargers now come with integrated Wi-Fi and smartphone apps that provide a range of advanced, user-friendly features.
 It is possible to schedule EV charging to times when it’s most convenient or for off-peak hours when electricity is cheaper.
 Alerts can be set to remind owners to plug in.

 Data is also available for things like charge time remaining, miles added, and the total electric car charging price.
 This allows accurate monitoring of travel costs and reporting for tax purposes if necessary.
-It is also possible to connect some EV chargers to smart-home systems like Alexa and Google Home, providing voice control.
+It is also possible to synchronize EV chargers to smart-home systems like Alexa and Google Home, enabling voice control.
 In a few cases, Bluetooth is also available.
 This allows smartphone apps to be used if Wi-Fi is unavailable for any reason, although the range is only around 30 feet, so the EV charger and the phone need to be nearby.

 FAQs